An institution of DVGW

 New water resources and innovative wastewater treatment (Newa-Lima)

-The technology of artificial groundwater recharge (GWR), which has been proven in Germany, will be introduced in Peru as a nature-based solution.
-Its…
+The technology of managed aquifer recharge (MAR), which has been proven in Germany, was introduced in Peru as a nature-based solution.
+Its potential…

 Read more